 Compassionate Nurses for a Healthy Future

-As one of the area’s premier nursing schools, Concordia offers a small, caring community that encourages student and faculty interaction, individual attention, and spiritual growth.
-The practice of compassion and Christian service is woven throughout the curriculum.
-Our nursing students receive invaluable, hands-on preparation with real-world application in a variety of settings.
-In true Concordia fashion, our students succeed because they look beyond the symptoms, the diagnosis, and the therapies to truly see and know the people they’re caring for.
-As a result, Concordia nursing graduates are prepared to promote health, offer quality bed-side care, and provide leadership within health care organizations and in the broader community.
+Concordia University-Portland offers a small, caring Christian community that encourages student and faculty interaction, individual attention, and spiritual growth – all backed with an emphasis on service.
+Nursing students here receive invaluable, hands-on preparation with real-world application in a variety of settings.
+As a result, Concordia nursing graduates learn to care for the whole patient – mind, body, and spirit – and are prepared to promote health, offer quality bed-side care, and provide leadership, both within health care organizations and in the broader community.

 - 38 credit hours during junior and senior years are spent hands-on, in the lab or in clinicals

 - Our highly competitive nursing program means employers seek out our graduates

 - Concordia has one of the largest cadaver labs in the Pacific Northwest

 - Recent state-of-the-art laboratory renovations improved and expanded the analytical chemistry lab, cell culture lab, and the biology research lab